TanayTiwari21/Chatbot-using-NLP/README.md

 - A JSON file containing labeled intents and associated patterns, used for training the chatbot to understand user queries.

 ## How to run
-step 1. open terminal.
+-step 1. open terminal.
-step 2. change directory to file location. step 3. run the command:
+-step 2. change directory to file location.
+-step 3. run the command:
           streamlit run app.py